Everyone, within reason, has a right to know what personal information is kept about them.

 Guidance on how to complete the form is provided on the form.

-The information you provide is requested so that Gloucestershire Constabulary may process your subject access application under section 7 of the Data Protection Act 1998.
+The information you provide is requested so that Gloucestershire Constabulary may process your subject access application under the Data Protection Act 2018.
 If you have a local police record, the information you give in this form may be added to that record.

-To allow your application to be processed, your personal information may be provided to employees of Gloucestershire Constabulary & necessary third parties.
+To allow your application to be processed, your personal information may be provided to employees of Gloucestershire Constabulary.

 Some organisations often request evidence of your caution/conviction history (including the lack of it), describing these requests as 'police checks', 'police references', 'police certificates', 'clearance certificates', vetting checks' or 'certificates of good conduct/character'.
 Foreign embassies, for example, require such evidence from people applying to migrate to their country.